facebookresearch/vissl/MODEL_ZOO.md

 ### Converting VISSL to Torchvision

 All the ResNe(X)t models in VISSL can be converted to Torchvision weights.
-This involves simply removing the `_features_blocks.` prefix from all the weights.
+This involves simply removing the `_feature_blocks.` prefix from all the weights.
 VISSL provides a convenience script for this:

 ```bash
 python extra_scripts/convert_vissl_to_torchvision.py \